 Before deciding whether coding bootcamp is right for you, you’ll need to figure out for yourself your career goals.
 Do you want to be a full-time developer or are you simply looking to learn more about web development to help you in your current marketing position?
 Do you want to learn multiple languages or just one?

 Once you figure out your goals, you can contemplate whether attending a coding bootcamp will help you achieve those goals.
 Does the bootcamp offer the opportunity to learn skills outside of programming?
-Is there a resume workshop?
+What is their student success track record?
+How large is their alumni network?
 Does the bootcamp have connections with companies you’re interested in?
 All these factors should play a role in determining whether coding bootcamp is right for you.
+See our full-time and part-time programs here.

 2. Are you ready for the fast pace of a coding bootcamp?